Verification of housing costs is not required for SNAP. Allow the following housing costs when determining the excess shelter deduction:

-Allow ongoing current charges for the home where the SNAP unit lives.
+Allow ongoing current charges for the home where the SNAP household lives.
 These charges include: rent, mortgage payments, condo and association fees, loan repayments for the purchase of a mobile home, and other charges that lead to the ownership of the residence.
 This also includes any interest on such charges.

 Example: Mr. B's lot rent is $100.
 He also pays water and sewerage $8, garbage $4, cable $15, and a pet fee of $10 to the landlord.
 Allow the lot rent, cable charge, and pet fee as part of the rent.
 The total amount of Mr. B's rent is $125.
 He is billed by the utility company for heat.
 Mr. B qualifies for the Air Conditioning/Heating Standard.

 Payments Made in Advance

 If a SNAP household makes payments in advance, allow the current charges without regard to when it is actually paid.

 Example: Mr. B's rent is $350 a month.
 He received an income tax refund of $1,050 in February and used the money to pay his rent 3 months in advance (March, April, May).
 Continue to allow Mr. B a housing cost of $350 for each month.

 Shared Household Expenses

 If housing costs are shared with another family, only allow the SNAP household's share.
 The SNAP household's share is the amount that the SNAP household is responsible for paying.

 Do not allow as housing costs onetime only charges, such as security deposits, closing costs, late fees, or penalties.

 See PM 08-04-04-o for policy on the treatment of income and shelter expenses under the Illinois Hardest Hit Fund.